-Mysore practice schedule for 2021, Monday-Saturday.
+Mysore practice schedule for 2022, Monday-Saturday.
 Doors unlock at 5:45 weekdays.
+Our room is located in the “shala 1” room, which is on the werf/canal level.
 Please use the lower-level canal entrance on the Oudegracht, not the street entrance.
 Everyone is welcome!
 No need to have any experience with yoga.
-Drop-ins, monthly memberships, and a monthly or weekly pass card is available on our webpage.Email email@example.com if you have any questions.
+Drop-ins, monthly memberships, and a monthly or weekly pass card is available on our webpage.Email firstname.lastname@example.org if you have any questions.
 If you can’t figure it out online, come in anyway!

 Mondays-Fridays: 6:00am-9:00am Mysore

 Saturdays: 7:15am Led Class Primary Series

 * We are closed on “moon days,” the full and new moon each month.
 These are dates to rest from asana practice.